The Health Benefits of Frequent Short Holidays

-While we all dream of taking six months off to travel the globe and reconnect with our true selves.
+We all dream of taking six months off to travel the globe and reconnect with our true selves.
 Work commitments and family can sometimes limit our ability to conceive such a spectacular journey.
-For many, frequent short holidays can provide enough downtime to re-energise and satisfy at least some of our adventure needs to cope with our daily life.
+For many, frequent short holidays can provide enough downtime to re-energise and satisfy at least some of our adventure needs to cope with our daily lives.

 The Downsides of Long, Infrequent Holidays

-Although a romantic ideal, an extended holiday is not always achievable for many of us, and the anxiety of an impossible target can create more emotional discomfort.
-Sometimes, the stress of leaving your business, work commitments, children, pets or garden to other people to look after for an extended period is more than the holiday is worth.
+Although a romantic ideal, an extended holiday is not always achievable for many people, and the anxiety of an impossible target can create more emotional discomfort.
+Sometimes, the stress of leaving your business, work commitments, children, pets, or garden to other people to look after for an extended period is more than the holiday is worth.

-Long breaks between getaways can translate to overwhelm and such a build-up of anxiety that true relaxation on a much anticipated holiday can seem almost impossible.
-Also, the dread of a backlog of tasks when returning from a long holiday can make it seem pretty undesirable.
+Long breaks between getaways can lead to overwhelm and a build-up of anxiety, making true relaxation on a much-anticipated holiday seem almost impossible.
+Also, the dread of a backlog of tasks when returning from a long holiday can make it seem undesirable.

 What is a Frequent Short Holiday?